jfcloutier/karma_system/design_notes/plans.md

 A CA might try pre-built affordance, or it might even construct a new plan, all depending on the stress felt by the CA from changes in its wellbeing.

-### Execution protocole
+### Execution protocol

-* CAs may receive intent events during their open timeframes (intents received when a timeframe is closed but not ended are accumulated and given to the next timeframe when it opens)
+* CAs may receive directive events at any time during their lifecycle
-* At the close of its timeframe, a CA produces its own self-serving goals, prioritize them and compare priorities with the received intents
+* In the `plan` phase, a CA produces its own self-serving goals, prioritize them and compare priorities with the received intents
 * A CA selects either a received intent it can help realize, or a self-assigned goal it intends to realize
   * The CA allocates an amount to time in which to try to realize the received intent or the self-assigned goal
   * If a self-assigned goal is selected